fleetdm/fleet/articles/deploy-fleet-on-hetzner-cloud.md

 ## The full deployment guide

-For the more adventurous, here are the complete instructions for deploying Fleet on Hetzner with Cloud-init and Docker from scratch.
+For the more adventurous, here are the complete instructions for deploying Fleet on Hetzner with cloud-init and Docker from scratch.

 ## Prerequisites